General Donatien Marie Joseph de Vimeur de Rochambeau

 Arc de Triomphe: ROCHAMBEAU on the east pillar

-Once back in France, Rochambeau served with the rank of mestre de camp and was appointed a Knight of Saint Louis in June of 1783.
-After the arrival of the French Revolution in 1789, Rochambeau was promoted to maréchal de camp and assigned to the 1st Military Division in June of 1791.
+Once back in France, Rochambeau served with the rank of mestre de camp and he was appointed a Knight of Saint Louis in June of 1783.
+After the onset of the French Revolution in 1789, Rochambeau was promoted to maréchal de camp and assigned to the 1st military division in June of 1791.
 The following year he served at Maubeuge before being relieved in May.
 Rochambeau was next named commander of the Windward Isles and promoted to lieutenant general.
 After setting sail for the Windward Isles, he arrived at Martinique only to be told that his command was not recognized.
 Instead Rochambeau went to Saint-Domingue where he was appointed governor general in October of 1793.
-In February of 1794 he returned to Martinique where he repulsed the English, but ultimately in March of 1794 he and his force were forced to surrender to the English.
+In February of 1794 he returned to Martinique where he repulsed the British, but ultimately in March of 1794 he and his force were forced to surrender to the British.

-In 1801 Rochambeau served under General Leclerc and that year he was put at the disposition of the Ministry of the Navy to prepare to take part in the expedition to Saint-Domingue.
-Rochambeau took command of a division and after landing he took Fort Dauphin in February of 1802.
-Disease soon took its toll on the French soldiers, and when General Leclerc died from yellow fever, Rochambeau assumed command of the French army on Saint-Domingue.
-He gained a reputation for brutality while in command and in November of 1803 he was finally forced to surrender to the English.
-This time Rochambeau was shipped back to England to the prison of Norman Cross where he would remain for eight years.
+In 1801 Rochambeau served under General Leclerc and that year he was put at the disposal of the Ministry of the Navy to prepare to take part in the expedition to Saint-Domingue.
+Rochambeau took command of a division for the expedition and after landing in Saint-Domingue he seized Fort Dauphin in February of 1802.
+Disease soon took its toll on the French soldiers, and when General Leclerc died from yellow fever, Rochambeau assumed command of the French army in Saint-Domingue.
+Over the following months he earned a reputation for brutality as he tried to subjugate Saint-Domingue.
+Rochambeau ordered the killing of thousands of people of any age, gender, and race deemed enemies and he commanded the troops who carried out the killings in barbaric ways.1 Two of his senior subordinates, Clauzel and Thouvenot, planned to overthrow Rochambeau but their plot was discovered and they were deported instead.2 In November of 1803 Rochambeau was finally forced to surrender to the British.
+This time he was shipped back to England to the prison of Norman Cross where he would remain for eight years.

 Bibliography